MRDGH2821/Git-GitHub-Workshop/Creating Repo/Using Git Bash.md

 Here I will be using [Demo-repo](https://github.com/MRDGH2821/Demo-Repo).

-I have did 2 changes.
+I have done 2 changes.

 1. Add new file.
 2. Modify existing file.